lindentechde/Somon-Script/README.md

 ## File Extension

-Somoni-script files use the `.som` extension.
+SomonScript files use the `.som` extension.

 ## Development Roadmap